ethereum-optimism/superchain-ops/eth/1-security-council-phase-0/README.md

 #### 3.1.
 Validate integrity of the simulation.

-Make sure you are on the "Overview" tab of the tenderly simulation, to validate integrity of the simulation, we need to
+Make sure you are on the "Overview" tab of the tenderly simulation, to validate integrity of the simulation, we need to check the following:

 1. "Network": Check the network is Ethereum Mainnet.
 2. "Timestamp": Check the simulation is performed on a block with a